 in the Hughes Conservatory from November 17 – January 6

 The popular RG Express train returns for the holidays, and this year it chugs through a landscape of snow and ice!
 Shimmering icicles, beautiful snowflakes, white poinsettias and snow-flocked trees will create a frozen landscape for the whimsical train display.
-This year will feature a brand new building, the Marston Water Tower.
+This year will feature a brand new structure, the Marston Water Tower, which will become a permanent part of the annual display.

 Media Sponsor: KCCI